nverkhachoyan/gobsidian/posts/index.md

 >[!info]
 >Unlike a traditional blog, a digital garden is a more organic and evolving space.
 Notes are interconnected, updated over time, and reflect a journey of learning rather than a series of finished articles.
 You'll find a mix of half-formed ideas, polished essays, and everything in between.

-Feel free to explore the connections between notes using the [[wikilinks]].
+Feel free to explore the connections between notes using the [[Map of Content|wikilinks]].
 You might discover some interesting paths!

 I'm excited to share this journey with you.